How Online Elementary School Works

-CAVA students in grades K–5 take courses in all core subjects—English/language arts, math, science, history, and art—as well as self-guided elective courses in world languages starting in grade 3, or music.
+CAVA students in grades K–5 take courses in all core subjects—English/language arts, math, science, history, and art—as well as self-guided elective courses in world languages, or music.
 Coursework is a mix of online and hands-on work, which caters to a wide variety of learning styles.
 Unit and course assessments are built in to each subject, and easy-to-use online planning and progress tools keep you and your student on track.

 Parent/Learning Coach involvement is critical for the success of the student, but the level of involvement may vary per child and by grade level.
 The initial four–eight weeks can be intensive, as families settle in to a routine.

-• Grades K–2: Parent/Learning Coach daily involvement is critical, and approximately 10–15 percent of this time is spent online.
+• Grades TK–2: Parent/Learning Coach daily involvement is critical, and approximately 10–15 percent of this time is spent online.

-• Grades 3–5: Students begin to have increased independence, but parent/Learning Coach involvement is essential for about 70–80% of school time, and approximately 15–25 percent of this time is spent online.
+• Grades 3–5: Students begin to have increased independence, but parent/Learning Coach involvement is essential for about 70–80 percent of school time, and approximately 15–25 percent of this time is spent online.

 Working with Your Teacher